What Should I Expect in a Job Interview

 Technical Tests and Case Interviews

 For technical interviews or case screens, always clarify the problem before solving it.
-Vocalize your assumptions and structure: “I’ll break this problem into three parts: data gathering, hypothesis testing, and recommendation.”
+Vocalise your assumptions and structure: “I’ll break this problem into three parts: data gathering, hypothesis testing, and recommendation.”
 Interviewers evaluate process as much as solution.
-If you can’t solve a problem fully within the time limit, show how you would take it forward and what data you would need.
+If you can’t solve the problem fully within the time limit, show how you would take it forward and what data you would need.

-In group settings, leadership is demonstrated through clarity, inclusiveness, and results orientation—not by dominating the conversation.
-Build consensus, assign roles, and summarize the group’s decisions.
-These exercises mimic real-world working styles, so demonstrate collaborative problem-solving.
+In group settings, leadership is demonstrated through clarity, inclusiveness and results-orientation — not by dominating the conversation.
+Build consensus, assign roles, summarise the group’s decisions.
+These exercises mimic real-world working styles; demonstrate collaborative problem-solving.

 Interviews for International Roles and Relocation